Perform multihost inference using Pathways

 && kubectl config set-context --current --namespace=default

 3. Copy and paste the following YAML into a file named pathways-job.yaml: This YAML has been optimized for the v6e-16 slice shape.
-For more information about how to convert a Meta checkpoint into a JAX compatible checkpoint, see Checkpoint conversion with Llama3.1-405B.
+For more information on how to convert a Meta checkpoint into a JAX compatible checkpoint, follow the checkpoint creation guide in Creating inference checkpoints.
+As an example, instructions for Llama3.1-405B are provided here Checkpoint conversion for Llama3.1-405B.

 metadata: